Deaths of Arnold Archambeau and Ruby Bruguier: Unsolved Mysteries segment

 Another cousin of Bruguier's, who lived in Sioux Falls, thought the case might be helped if the NBC series Unsolved Mysteries covered it.
 She got in touch with the producers and they agreed.
 In February 1995 they took a camera crew to Lake Andes, where police closed off a mile of Route 281 so a stunt driver could re-enact the accident at the site, with local actors playing the vehicle's occupants and first responders, including Youngstrom, playing themselves.
 At the time he said of the case:

 The segment aired two months later.
 Dion recalled the accident and how Archambeau and Bruguier disappeared so quickly afterwards, without talking to her.
 Youngstrom revealed that he still had the keys found in Archambeau's pocket and had not yet found the door or vehicle locks that fit them.

 Youngstrom and BIAP Dennis Simmons flew to California to take calls from viewers offering possible tips after the show.
 "I'm excited about getting started and following up," the former said.
 There were about 25–30; most of the promising ones had been from viewers in South Dakota, but some had come from Oklahoma and Wisconsin.
 "It was at a standstill and now we've got something to look forward to," said Simmons.
-One of the calls from outside Charles Mix County was someone who worked in the area and remembered seeing one of them.
-"He's supposed to come in this week."
+One of the calls from outside Charles Mix County was someone who worked in the area and remembered seeing one of them; "He's supposed to come in this week."

-In the wake of the segment police revealed some further details from their own investigation.
+In the wake of the segment, police revealed some further details from their own investigation.
 Among the sightings reported after the accident was one by a woman who knew Archambeau and said she had seen him on New Year's Eve; she had passed her polygraph test.
-Conversely, a couple who had been reported to have been in the back seat of the car that night denied having done so, but failed their polygraphs.
+Conversely, a couple who had been reported to have been in the backseat of the car that night denied having done so but failed their polygraphs.
 Youngstrom was also checking out a call from someone in North Dakota about two men seen near a "Blazer-type vehicle" at the accident site the morning the bodies were found.

 FBI investigation

 None of the leads generated by Unsolved Mysteries ultimately proved of any value in advancing the investigation.
-Later in the year a lawsuit in federal court over the reservation boundaries resulted in a temporary injunction that denied state and local law enforcement any jurisdiction over the portion of Charles Mix County within the reservation.
+Later in the year, a lawsuit in federal court over the reservation boundaries resulted in a temporary injunction that denied state and local law enforcement any jurisdiction over the portion of Charles Mix County within the reservation.
 The FBI therefore took over the investigation of the deaths.

-Four years later, it closed the case, unable to find any evidence that a crime had been committed.
+Four years later, the agency closed the case, unable to find any evidence that a crime had been committed.
 "There isn't any indication of anything else" beyond the fact of Archambeau and Bruguier's deaths, said Special Agent Matt Miller of the bureau's Sioux Falls field office.
 "All we know is that they appeared in the ditch and that was it."